anjali-deshpande-hub/chronic_kidney_disease/team_project_1.md

 * [8 Ground Rules for Great Meetings (hbr.org)](https://hbr.org/2016/06/8-ground-rules-for-great-meetings)
 * [16 Ground Rules for Group Work | Facilitator School](https://www.facilitator.school/ground-rules/ground-rules-for-group-work)
 * [Chapter 8 Working in Teams | Research Software Engineering with Python (third-bit.com)](https://third-bit.com/py-rse/teams.html#teams-coc)

-## FAQs

-### Will we be doing everything by ourselves?

-Yes!
-This team project will be done all by you and your team.
-The Technical Facilitator will be present however to help when needed, and to check in on your progress of work.

-### Why are the teams assigned rather than us choosing who to work with?

-There are a few reasons for why we made the groups than letting you all choose:

-1. There are a lot of you!
-2. Some of you are in the Machine Learning stream, and the rest are in the Data Science stream.
-We need to organize and group you based on your stream.
-3. Any new company you join, you will likely be working with people you never worked with before.
-4. You get to meet more people in the community!

-### Why do we have to create Rules of Engagement?

-Every team needs Rules of Engagement, so every team member is aware of how to work well with each other, and how to resolve team conflict if it ever arises.

-### A member is not contributing or taking too long to respond!
-What should I do?

-If someone is taking too slow to respond, try the following:

-1. DM them on Slack
-2. Email them
-3. Reach out to the Technical Facilitator and let them know of the issues

-### Are we supposed to work on the same hours if lectures and office hours were held?

-Ideally yes!

-### Will the Technical Facilitator be checking our work throughout the week?

-Yes!
-They will be periodically checking your team's work for progress.

-### Will we be using this project in Team Project #2?

-Yes!
-We will be working together again and expanding on the project.